 Utopia Project

 Many of you have heard about the proposed mixed use development project at 14th & U Streets, NW, also known as the Utopia Project.
 Understanding this complex project requires some background knowledge about the parcels that make up the site, as well as knowledge of the approval process, the requirements of the historic and zoning code, and the concerns of the businesses and residents that currently inhabit the surrounding neighborhood.
 I offer the following information for those of you who are interested in learning more about the issues associated with this project.
 This is a lot of information!
-And, I hope you find the following information useful, especially since there seems to be a lot of 'misinformation' being circulated about the project.
+And, I hope you find the following information useful, especially since there seems to be a lot of 'misinformation' being circulated about the project."One important criteria for new development is that it be compatible with the existing neighborhood and not adversely affect the neighboring properties or pose detrimental effects to the health, safety, convenience or general welfare of those living, working or visiting in the area."

 A Brief History of the Corner at 14th & U Streets, NW